12 Traditional Polish Dishes Everyone Should Try

 Bigos is another favorite dish, made up of sauerkraut and meat.
 If you've tried choucroute before (a popular French dish which you have to try,) this is very similar, but it is not quite as acidic.

 My favorite Polish dish is Gołąbki which is cabbage rolls (my dad makes the best.)
 It is just seasoned meat and rice wrapped in boiled cabbage leaves and then baked with a light tomato-ey sauce.
 Many recipes also contain mushrooms and other types of stuffing.
 Cabbage rolls are a traditional Polish recipe, but many people in neighboring countries make a variation of this wonderful dish.

 Placki ziemniaczane are potato pancakes which absolutely delicious, but probably very bad for you.
 These are made from grated potatoes or sometimes mashed potatoes (which is how I prefer it) and are fried in a frying pan with butter.
-Some people eat these with applesauce on the side which is an excellent way to sweeten up the dish, but I enjoy this with sour cream.
+Most folks seem to prefer eating potato pancakes with applesauce, but I enjoy this with sour cream.

 Kielbasa and Polish Sausage

 Sausage is an essential part of Polish fare and no hub on Polish food would be complete without the mention of Polish sausages.
 Kiszka (from a famous polka "Who Stole the Kishka") is a very popular sausage in Poland and can also be found in areas of the US where there is a large number of Polish immigrants.
 This sausage is made from a variety of different meats but also contains either grains or, more commonly potatoes.